 Borrowing to Solve a Financial Crisis

 It could be possible that the problems you are facing at this point are transient in nature.
 As you set up the next sales cycle, the income generated can easily float your company out of the crisis that it is facing.
-In this context, it might not be a terrible idea to borrow money to ease through the current deficit.
+In this context, it might not be a terrible idea to fund your small business to ease through the current deficit.
 At the same time, the proposition of taking credit from banks or other financial institutions is a risky one simply because of the high-interest rates these places employ on the borrowed amount.
 Not borrowing money is always the safer and sustainable option to follow, when struggling through a financial crisis.